Get insider access

 DrunkDeer A75

 The DrunkDeer A75 and the AULA F75 are mechanical gaming keyboards.
-The major differences between them is that the DrunkDeer's uses hall-effect switches which allow you to customize the actuation and reset point of individual switches.
+The major difference between them is that the DrunkDeer keyboard uses Hall-effect switches, allowing you to customize individual switches' actuation and reset points.
 It's also a wired-only model and has a tray mount design that makes it noticeably stiffer to type on.
 Comparatively, the AULA uses standard mechanical switches.
 It's also a wireless model and has a much softer and springy-feeling gasket mount design.
-Unfortunately it has a more confusing buying experience with poor documentation and some uncertainty about what components you'll receive.
+Unfortunately, it's a more confusing buying experience with poor documentation and some uncertainty about what components you'll receive.

 Test Results